gitnacho/docs/docs/ui/ng-components/ng-Chart/Axes/Types/datetimecontinuous.md

 ## Getting Started

 When {% typedoc_link classes:RadCartesianChart %} visualizes {% typedoc_link classes:CategoricalSeries %}, it needs an axis that can represent the different categories.
-The {% typedoc_link classes:CategoricalAxis%} is used to displays a range of categories.
+The {% typedoc_link classes:CategoricalAxis %} is used to displays a range of categories.
 Categories are built depending on the **Category** value of each **CategoricalDataPoint** present in the owning **CategoricalSeries** chart series.
 The axis is divided into discrete slots and each data point is visualized in the slot corresponding to its categorical value.

-{% typedoc_link classes:DateTimeContinuousAxis %} is another axis that can be used with categorical data but instead of categories, the axis builds time slots depending on its {% typedoc_link classes:DateTimeContinuousAxis,member:Minimum%}, {% typedoc_link classes:DateTimeContinuousAxis,member:Maximum%} and {% typedoc_link classes:DateTimeContinuousAxis,member:MajorStep%} values. {% typedoc_link classes:DateTimeContinuousAxis %} also expects valid data time values so that the data could be plotted correctly.
+{% typedoc_link classes:DateTimeContinuousAxis %} is another axis that can be used with categorical data but instead of categories, the axis builds time slots depending on its {% typedoc_link classes:DateTimeContinuousAxis,member:Minimum %}, {% typedoc_link classes:DateTimeContinuousAxis,member:Maximum %} and {% typedoc_link classes:DateTimeContinuousAxis,member:MajorStep %} values. {% typedoc_link classes:DateTimeContinuousAxis %} also expects valid data time values so that the data could be plotted correctly.
 Think of DateTimeContinuousAxis as a timeline where each data point has a certain position, depending on the date it represents.
 The timeline range properties' values are automatically calculated if not set explicitly by the user: the default value of the major step is the smallest difference between any two date values.
 Because this axis behaves like a numerical one, there might be empty time slots if no data falling into them is found.

 ## Binding Specifics